 The Testing Office administers the majority of nonclassroom related tests on campus.
-Among those given are the English Proficiency Exam, the CLEP, the ACT, the PPST, and interest inventory/ personality inventory tests.
+Among those given are the ACT, the PPST, and interest inventory/ personality inventory tests.
 The Testing Office is located in the Mabee Learning Center.

 Withdrawal Procedures

 OBU makes readily available upon request to enrolled and prospective students a refund policy with which the institution is required to comply for the return of unearned tuition and fees and other refundable portions of costs paid to the institution.